SchlenkR/FsHttp/README.md

 For common tasks, there are powershell files located in the repo root:

 * `./test.ps1`: Runs all tests (sources in `./src/Tests`).
-  * You can pass args to this task (in general, to all tasks).
-E.g. for executing only some tests: `./test.ps1 --filter whatever`
+  * You can pass args to this task.
+E.g. for executing only some tests:
+    `./test.ps1 --filter Name~'Response Decompression'`
 * `./docu.ps1`: Rebuilds the FsHttp documentation site (sources in `./src/docs`; output goes to `./docs`).
 * `./docu-watch.ps1`: Run it if you are working on the documentation sources, and want to see the result in a browser.
 * `./publish.ps1`: Publishes all packages (FsHttp and it's integration packages for Newtonsoft and FSharp.Data) to NuGet.